-This year, L’Isola del Cinema’s annual film festival – one of the capital’s summer peak cultural events in the heart of the historic center – kicks off with a special edition.
-From 13 June to 1 September, in an arch of over 80 evenings, the historic Cinema e Cultura lounge returns, housed in the charming and elegant space of the Tiber Island.
+This year, L’Isola del Cinema’s annual film festival – one of the capital’s summer peak cultural events in the heart of the historic center –returns in presence to entertain Rome and its visitors in the picturesque setting of the Tiber island.
+From 21 June to 3 September, in an arch of 75 evenings, the International cinema festival proposes an exciting review of Italian and foreign titles.

 Set between Ponte Fabricio, the oldest bridge in Rome conserved in its original form, and the adjacent Trastevere district, with its two screens on the Tiber Island, Isola del Cinema was listed by the prestigious British magazine TimeOut as one of the world’s most suggestive open-air cinema.

 The Festival, conceived and directed by Giorgio Ginori, celebrates its 28th edition with previews, unpublished works, awards, competitions, thematic reviews, debates, masterclasses, exhibitions, screenings in original language and many other unmissable events.
 Moreover, this year, Rome’s and Paris’s cinema lovers will feel even closer.
 The Festival will run simultaneously in the two European capitals: French Nouvelle Vague films will be shown on the Tiber, while Dolcevita-Sur-Seine, taking place on the banks of the Parisian river between 9 and 13 July, will dedicate some of its screenings to the Italian cinema, including a review of Carlo Verdone.
 The full programme of the twinning will be presented on the 29 June in Paris.

 This initiative is set into the wider framework of the “Rivers of Europe” project that finds all European countries committed in promoting culture in a spirit of friendship and cooperation.